MarkoMikaelT/MarkoMikaelT/README.md

 👋 Hi, I’m @MarkoMikaelT
 - This is my personal git where you can find my personal projects and some school works.
-- I Mainly do web development stuffs.
+- I mainly do web development stuffs.
 - So Java, C#, Python, JS, TS, HTML, CSS are familiar :)

 <!---